polyaxon/polyaxon/site/docs/core/quick-start/iterate.md

 ![notebooks](../../../../content/images/concepts/dashboard/notebooks.png)

 We previously learned how to create components and how to run them using operations.
-In this section we will learn how to run components interactively inside a Jupyter notebook.
+In this sections we will learn how to run components interactively inside a Jupyter notebook.

 > Same principle applies to running other interactive environments, e.g. zeppelin, or any other service.